techidaily/site-youtube-tips/source/_posts/shing-creativity-converting-youtube-videos-into-captivating-gifs.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## Part 1: How to Create GIFs from a YouTube Video on the Computer?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cDNwgyE0nbY?si=3k_WBhpIw3WudJot&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: How to Create GIFs from a YouTube Video on the Computer?

 ### 1\.
 FreeGifMAKER.me